 Donlu DeWitt Thayer, following her retirement from Brigham Young University on December 31, 2019, has assumed a role as Senior Fellow for the International Center for Law and Religion Studies, where she was most recently Publications Director.
 During her more than ten years with the Center Donlu oversaw print and electronic publications, including the building and management of the Center’s websites — the ICLRS website and its companion database, Religlaw, and the website and case table of the Strasbourg Consortium, which tracks the freedom-of-religion-or-belief jurisprudence of the European Court of Human Rights.
-Most recently she has developed the Center’s blog, Talk About: Law and Religion.
-As Senior Fellow, Donlu will continue to manage the blog, and also to oversee the Strasbourg table and Law and Religion Headlines, a project she developed in 2012 and since has sent regularly to subscribers worldwide.
-Donlu has been associated with the Oxford Journal of Law and Religion since its inception in 2012 and will continue as Associate Editor and developer / manager of the forthcoming OJLRblog.
+Most recently she has developed the Center’s blog, Talk About: Law and Religion, which she will continue to manage as a Senior Fellow.
+She will also contiune to oversee the Strasbourg Consortium case table and Law and Religion Headlines, a project she developed in 2012 and since has sent regularly to subscribers worldwide.
+Donlu has been an Associate Editor of the Oxford Journal of Law and Religion since its inception in 2012.

 During her time at the Center Donlu produced numerous conference programs and delegate directories, built powerpoint presentations and templates, did Symposium and other conference reports, launched a YouTube channel and four Facebook pages.
 A significant responsibility was building and maintaining other websites operated by the Center, including those for the African Consortium for Law and Religion Studies (ACLARS), the Punta del Este Declaration on Human Dignity for Everyone Everywhere, and the G20 Interfaith Forum.
 She was Associate Editor of the 5-volume Encyclopedia of Law and Religion (Brill 2016, Gerhard Robbers and Cole Durham, eds) and participated as writer / editor / manager of Center publication projects including briefs for the US Supreme Court and the European Court of Human Rights, revisions and translations of the Cole Durham and Brett Scharffs casebook Law and Religion: National, International, and Comparative Perspectives (Wolters Kluwer 2nd ed.
 2019), revisions of the treatise Religious Organizations and the Law (West ongoing, William Bassett, Cole Durham, Robert Smith, eds.), and editing and typesetting of the interim and final volumes of Religion and the Secular State (ICLRS 2010 and Complutense Univ. of Madrid 2015, Javier Martínez-Torrón and W. Cole Durham, Jr., General Reporters).
 Donlu is a member of the Milan-based International Consortium for Law and Religion Studies (ICLARS) and is co-editor of four volumes in the Routledge ICLARS Series on Law and Religion.